ricmac/Cybercultural/src/pages/index.md

   intro: ""
 ---

-A newsletter about internet history and its impact on our culture, by [Richard MacManus](/about/).
+A website and newsletter about internet history and its impact on our culture, by [Richard MacManus](/about/).
 Currently serializing [my latest book](/memoir/).

 <form
   action="https://buttondown.email/api/emails/embed-subscribe/ricmac"